graninas/automatic-whitebox-testing-showcase/README.md

 interpretFlowFTest (RunIO _ next) = pure $ next ()
 ```

 This is fine unless we do need the results from there.
-For example, a specific type that came from an external library: database connection, file handle, IORef, MVar and so on.
-Let’s consider the following flow with a DB.Connection type that came from the external library:
+For example, a specific type that came from an external library: database connection, file handle, `IORef`, `MVar` and so on.
+Let’s consider the following flow with a `DB.Connection` type that came from the external library:

 ```haskell
 import qualified DB.Native as DB